 Raise your hand if you would like to give up your home and live out your days in a well-designed Anthropology store.
-Clothes, furniture, and beautiful design makes Anthropology a heavy hitter in the Instagram world.
+Clothes, furniture, and beautiful design make Anthropology a heavy hitter in the Instagram world.
 They beautifully feature all the different items they sell, capturing images from inside their stores (in addition to highlighting their products being featured in other locations).
 Plus, they showcase their in-store teams on occasion!

 One powerful element B2B and B2C companies alike can replicate is the promotion of their charity or donation programs.
 Many businesses give back to their communities throughout the year in various ways.
 Instagram is the perfect platform to promote your involvement with the community.
 Make sure to share photos from the events you attend and your volunteer days.
-This type of content helps humanize your brand and ultimately build loyalty.
+This type of content helps humanize your brand and ultimately builds loyalty.

 Follower Count: 31.4K